MaximEsin/Travel-across-Russia/README.md

 # Travel across Russia

 #Description

-- This is a website about travelling across Russian.
+- This is a website about travelling across Russia.
 It is made in russian language.

 #Functionality

-- This website is fully adaptive pn any device.
+- This website is fully adaptive on any device.

 #Stack

 - HTML, CSS.

 #Needed dependencies

 - None

 #Plans for future

 - No plans

 GitHub Pages https://maximesin.github.io/russian-travel-bootcamp/